 There should be no ambiguity and evidence should be provided of affirmative action being taken.
 Consent mechanisms must be prominent, concise, and easy to understand in each individual chunk of data and collection method.

 "It's crucial that it's sustainable," says Wood.
 "Accountability isn't just used for a project which an organisation thinks is very risky, but it's available to the organisation to be able to use in a routine way, depending on the risk, in order to enable that sustainable approach.
 And it's got to be embedded in the organisation.
-There's got a to be a range of people who actually can take responsibility for different parts of the process."
+There's got to be a range of people who actually can take responsibility for different parts of the process.

 "The key thing as well is not to see all of these elements in the GDPR as individual elements, but to think of them as part of an overall accountability framework.
 So the DPO [data protection officer] drives accountability, documentation provides the evidence of compliance, DPIAs [Data Protection Impact Assessments] lead to that identification of risks and can help with evidence of legislation.
 Data protection by design builds in that accountability and the mitigation of the risk."